 The tiny seedlings are slow to grow.
-Once they reach about one and one half inches tall, growth seems to stop, but the root system continues to grow.
+They grow best in cool, 60-65F air temperatures with supplemental lighting if grown indoors.
+They need similar light requirements as bedding plants: fluorescent bulbs held 4 inches above the tops of the seedlings.
+Low light such as indirect windowsill light or winter light causes spindly seedlings that easily collapse with watering.
+Once they reach about 1 1/2 inches tall, visible growth seems to stop, but the root system continues to grow.
 Aboveground shoot growth will begin again in about 30 days.
 The plants should be grown in pure peat moss.
-The water supply should be tested to make sure it is not alkaline.
+The water supply should be tested to make sure it is not alkaline (pH over 7).
 Over time, alkaline water can increase the pH of the medium and cause poor growth.

-In greenhouses, another problem is fungus gnats that are attracted to the peat.
+Keep the peat moss moist.
+Watering from below is helpful in keeping seedlings upright and slowing the growth of algae and mosses.
+In greenhouses, a significant problem is fungus gnats that are attracted to the peat.
 The larvae feed on decaying organic matter and young roots.
-They do not cause problems for mature plants but can decimate young seedlings.
+They do not cause problems for mature plants but can kill young seedlings.
 Contact your local Cooperative Extension Service for biological and chemical controls.